 |Did you know?
 This is the third article in our series on buying a home.
-If you haven’t already, check out the first two articles:|
+If you haven’t already, check out the first two articles:

-— How to Write a House Offer Letter
+• Want to Stand Out From the Competition?
+Learn How to Write a House Offer Letter

 In the housing market, competition can be fierce and homes can go under contract very quickly.
-That’s why the negotiation process is so important and why writing a home offer letter well really matters.
+That’s why the negotiation process is so important and why writing a well-written home offer letter really matters.
 It’s also why you’ll want to have most, if not all, of these decisions made as early in the game as possible.

 Let’s get started.

 What Do You Need To Have in Place Before You Make a Home Offer?

 In short order, you need several things to be ready to make a home offer on your dream abode.

 You need to be preapproved by a financial institution for a mortgage or home loan, or you have to have the cash in hand to make the payment in full.
 Otherwise, your offer will go straight to the rejection pile.

 Decide whether you want to work with a real estate agent or go solo.
 Making an offer on a home without an agent is certainly possible, but having a pro by your side gives you a massive advantage in figuring out what to offer on a house.